 How does paper food packaging compare to plastic?

-Many of us have become big fans of takeaway since the pandemic.
+Many of us have become big fans of takeaway.

 But the convenience comes with a downside: the amount of non-recyclable plastic packaging it entails.
-Plastic waste has become a major global issue, with 359 tonnes produced in 2018 - and the food industry is contributing significantly to it.
+360 million tonnes of plastic waste are generated annually.
+The food industry is contributing significantly to it.

 Increasing numbers of food and beverage retailers are switching to paper-based packaging in order to reduce their environmental impact and appeal to sustainably-minded consumers.
 But beyond its environmental credentials, how does paper compare to plastic from a performance perspective?